EiraHayase/eira-system/README.md

 # Eira System

-Eira System is a long-term AI research project exploring the development of an AI-based risk prediction system.
+Eira System is a long-term AI research project exploring how multiple real-world data sources can be integrated to improve AI-based risk prediction.

-The project's long-term vision is to investigate whether AI can identify early warning signs before critical situations occur by integrating emotional, physical, behavioral, environmental, and life-event data.
+The project's long-term vision is to build AI capable of detecting subtle warning signs before critical situations occur by learning from relationships across diverse forms of information.

-This repository documents the early stages of the project's development and shares the first dataset collected for the Eira System project.
+This repository documents the early-stage development of Eira System and shares the project's first longitudinal dataset and exploratory analyses.

-Many critical events begin with subtle changes that people often overlook.
-Eira System explores whether AI can recognize these changes earlier by treating emotions, physical conditions, behavior, and everyday experiences as measurable variables.

 ---

+# Vision

+Many important events are preceded by small changes that humans often fail to recognize.

+Eira System investigates whether AI can discover hidden patterns across multiple types of data and identify early warning signs before risks become critical.

+Rather than relying on a single source of information, the project explores how different signals can complement one another to improve prediction.

+---

 # Research Concept

-One of the central ideas behind Eira System is to treat emotions as quantifiable variables rather than purely subjective experiences.

-The project transforms emotional states into structured data and analyzes them alongside physical condition, behavior, environmental factors, and life events.

-Its objective is to investigate whether emotional variables can improve AI-based risk prediction by helping AI detect subtle warning signs before risks become critical.

-Rather than treating emotions as abstract feelings, Eira System models them as measurable variables that can be analyzed together with other real-world data.
+Eira System is based on the idea that complex risks emerge through interactions among many different variables.

+Instead of analyzing emotions, health, or market data independently, the project aims to integrate diverse data sources into a unified analytical framework.

+Current and future data sources include:

+- Emotional variables
+- Physical condition
+- Behavioral patterns
+- Sleep
+- Environmental factors
+- Life events
+- Weather
+- Financial market data (planned)
+- Prediction market data (planned)
+- Other real-world signals (future research)

+The objective is not simply to predict outcomes, but to understand how seemingly unrelated variables interact before important events occur.

 ---